-S. Korean tries washing money over virus fears, suffers loss
+South Korean tries washing money over virus fears, suffers loss

 The person living in Ansan city, near Seoul, placed an unspecified amount of 50,000-won ($42) bills in a washing machine earlier this year.
 Some of the money was seriously damaged, and the person reached out to the Bank of Korea to find whether it could be exchanged for new bills.

-Under bank rules on the exchange of damaged, mutilated and contaminated banknotes, the person was provided with the new currency totaling about 23 million won ($19,320), the Bank of Korea said in a statement.
+Under bank rules on the exchange of damaged, mutilated and contaminated bank notes, the person was provided with the new currency totaling about 23 million won ($19,320), the Bank of Korea said in a statement.

 Bank official Seo Jee Woun said the number of 50,000-won bills the bank exchanged at half value was 507.
 She said the bank doesn’t count the number of bills that it cannot exchange because damage is too big.